Alyftrek (Vanzacaftor, Tezacaftor, Deutivacaftor)

 Dosage Instructions

-For patients aged 6 to less than 12 years weighing 40 kg or more, or patients aged 12 years and older: Take two purple tablets stamped with ‘V10’ once daily.
-For patients aged 6 to less than 12 years weighing less than 40 kg: Take three purple tablets stamped with ‘V4’ once daily.
-Swallow tablets whole – do not break, chew, or dissolve them.
-Take with fat-containing foods like those prepared with butter or oils, or containing eggs, peanut butter, cheese, nuts, whole milk, or meat.
+The usual dose for patients aged 6 to less than 12 years who weigh 40 kg or more, or patients aged 12 years and older is two purple tablets stamped with 'V10' once daily.
+For patients aged 6 to less than 12 years who weigh less than 40 kg, the dose is three purple tablets stamped with 'V4' once daily.

 What If You Miss a Dose?